Which items are Taco Bell are the healthiest? Let’s find out.

-  Finally, you can make any of the tacos vegetarian as well, by swapping the meat option out for black beans.
+Finally, you can make any of the tacos vegetarian by order a black bean taco instead of seasoned beef, chicken, or steak.
 For the ultimate calorie saver, you can order the taco vegetarian AND fresco.
 In this case, the taco would end up being 140 calories!

 Quesadillas & Burritos

-After tacos, the burritos/quesdillas are the most popualr items at Taco Bell.
+After tacos, the burritos/quesadillas are the most popular items at Taco Bell.